ghanrabban/MATLAB-Second-Order-Filter/README.md

 This file containing a string of code from first order and second order low-pass & high-pass filter equations that can generate a graph of low-pass filter and high-pass filter

-both running smoothly in MATLAB R2020a
+Both running smoothly in MATLAB R2020a